thibaultyou/starter/README.md

 Simply clone the repository, `cd` into the local `starter` repository and then:

-    source install
+    source install.sh

-To configure the various system and application preferences, `cd` into the local `starter` repository and then:
+To configure the various system and application preferences:

+    source starter.sh

+To generate SSH and GPG keys:

-    source starter
+    source keys.sh

 ## Tools